brandnova/Django-auth-system/docs/docs/index.md

 TWO_FACTOR_EXEMPT_PATHS=/static/,/media/,/api/public/,/healthcheck/
 ```

-**Superuser Exemption:**
-Set `TWO_FACTOR_EXEMPT_SUPERUSERS=true` in your `.env` to exempt all superusers from 2FA verification (useful for emergency access).
+### How 2FA Works
+1. When a user with 2FA enabled attempts to access protected pages after the verification window expires, they are redirected to `/2fa/verify/`
+2. Users verify their identity using:
+   - **TOTP (Authenticator App)**: 6-digit time-based codes from apps like Google Authenticator
+   - **Email OTP**: 6-digit codes sent to their registered email
+   - **Backup Codes**: 8-character recovery codes for emergency access
+3. After successful verification, users can access protected pages for the configured verification window period
+4. Rate limiting protects against brute force attacks by temporarily locking accounts after too many failed attempts

-The 2FA system will automatically protect all authenticated views and redirect users to verification when needed, providing all-round security.
+The 2FA system automatically protects all authenticated views and redirects users to verification when needed, providing all-round security.

 ## Integration with Other Apps